3DBAG/3dbag-pipeline/README.md

 Sometimes the dagster instance storage schema changes and the schema needs to be updated with `dagster instance migrate`.

+### Docker

+We provide a sample docker compose file for deploying the 3dbag-pipeline in a multi-container setup.
+You can read more about the [docker-based deployment here](docker).

 ## License